umg-kmr/NS_MoI/README.md

 3. Pandas
 4. Matplotlib (only for the plots)

-After cloning the repository, go to the params.py file and change the paramters according to your use case and specify the equation of state.
+After cloning the repository, go to the params.py file and change the parameters according to your use case and specify the equation of state.
 Sample code for 'ALF2' is provided.

 Run the code using the following command: